denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 Goodman and John Haugeland define it in the analytic tradition.
-I proceed by testing their intuitions on the basis of something called the "Soap Opera Effect" particular to modern Liquid Crystal Displays (LCDs) and in the related "motion interpolation" technology."
+I proceed by testing their intuitions on the basis of something called the "Soap Opera Effect" particular to modern Liquid Crystal Displays (LCDs) and in the related video-processing technique of "motion-compensated frame interpolation."
 The resulting analysis clarifies the various (and often conflicting) meanings of the word "digital" in Media Studies and in the Digital Humanities.

 Complimentary to both of these fields, I prefer to describe my work as "computational culture studies," understood in two ways: first as the